 Therefore, we might do a lot of very slow singing so as to savor each new blending of sound.

 Whereas the key of Ebm is the lowest written version, the arrangement in Am is the highest:

-For me, these performances are over-long; I believe the sameness of the music would tax the patience of the audience.
+For me, these performances seem over-long; as a frequent recital-giver, I worry that the sameness of the music might tax the patience of the audience.
 Perhaps that is why the director of this adorable group of small children decided to add MOTIONS to their performance!

 Notice, though, that the children are on RISERS - inherently risky equipment!
 I'm sure the parents and grandparents of those wee folk were biting their nails as their little ones slowly spun around, and shifted back and forth!